grandcat/tum_getin/code/backendServer/README_quick.txt

 $ grunt
 	(for testing better: $ NODE_ENV=test grunt)

+For restarting the server just type rs into the running grunt application.
+When running in test mode, this will reconstruct the defined initial state, also in the DB.

 >>>------------ Testing: -----------------------<<<
 /test contains a test suite for all backend interfaces.
 Acts as a client (the smartphone or the NFC reader).